 This is very important.
 For example, when offered a job, say you’re very keen to join them subject to salary and working patterns and ask for an acceptance letter with proposed salary.
 This gives you time to consider their offer and counter, in writing, with your “aim high” proposal.

 If they ask you how much you want in person, give them your "aim high" amount and stop talking.
 Listen to their response, suggest they consider your proposal and ask when they can get back to you.
 This begins a negotiation in person or in writing until you both agree.

 4. Eschew emotion

 Talking or writing about your self-worth can be emotional due to wanting to please, or a bout of imposter syndrome.
 When you succeed with "aim high", you can be exhilarated.
 Until then, remember negotiations are not personal, but simply a way of both sides getting something they are happy with.

 This is also why stopping talking is important.
 If you don’t, you may find emotive stories – playing schools when you were 7, for example – come tumbling out (or is that just me)?
 Negotiations need to be polite and objective, based on your homework, your employer’s needs and finding a win-win.

 In schools and academies, there’s often pressure to accept a post at interview.
 It’s fine to say you’re interested in the post, it’s not fine to be agreeing a salary.
 When I was offered the post of a secondary headteacher, I beamed and said thank you, assuming that I would start at the lowest salary point.

-Looking back, I had a convincing case to Aim High.
-I’d been a deputy head in a large, split-site school and frequently the sole person out of three in the headship team on either of the sites due to secondment arrangements.
+Looking back, I had a convincing case to "aim high".
+I’d been a deputy head in a large, split-site school and frequently the sole person out of three in the headship team on across the sites due to secondment arrangements.